JosephusPaye/Keen-UI/usage-example-vite/README.md

   - Run `yarn` to install dependencies
   - Run `yarn build:all && yarn build:all:prod` to build the library
   - Run `yarn link`
-- From this `usage-example` directory:
+- From this `usage-example-vite` directory:
   - Run `yarn` to install dependencies
   - Run `yarn link keen-ui` to link the local Keen UI build to the example project
   - Run `yarn dev` to start Vite and visit the URL shown to view the example